dl7476/Lepton-Pythonista-MicroPython/README.md

 to the Iphone through Wifi /UDP the video (no router is needed).
 A first program is written in Micropython for the ESP32.
 This one sets up the Lepton configuration through the CCI and gets the video data from the Lepton and sends it to the Iphone without any processing.
 A second program is written in Pythonista for the Iphone.
 This one processes the data received and displays the images/video.
 The program enables the user to choose the mode : 1) AGC (8 bit grayscale) 2) RAD /T Linear , RGB.
 In the second mode the user can get the temperrature through touching the screen.
 CAUTION : the program does not involve any calibration of the Lepton.
-The user can zoom and takes some screenshots (two buttons at the bottom of the screen for this purpose)
+The user can zoom, take screenshots and record videos (three buttons at the bottom of the screen for this purpose)

 ## **Hardware**